flodebarre/SocEvolSubdivPop/docs/readme.md

 You also need a `Pics/` folder, that will contain the pdf of the generated figures.

-*NB* There are commands to open the newly created figures (`system("xdg-open...")`).
+*NB*: There are commands to open the newly created figures (`system("xdg-open...")`).
 This only works with Unix.
 With a Mac, you need to replace `xdg-open` by `open`.
 On Windows...
 I don't know!
 But it does not matter, you can always open the files manually!